 The Marschak Interaction Method

-The Marschak Interaction Method (MIM) is a structured observation technique developed by Anne Jernberg to assess the quality and nature of child-caregiver relationship: engagement, nurture, challenge, and structure.
+The Marschak Interaction Method (MIM) is a structured observation technique developed by Marianne Marschak to assess the quality and nature of child-caregiver relationship: engagement, nurture, challenge, and structure.
 The MIM is a semi-structured videotaped caregiver-child observation which is designed to elicit different aspects of the relationship know to be important in terms of the child’s development.
 It consists of a series of simple tasks designed to elicit behaviors in four primary dimensions in order to evaluate the caregivers’ capacity to:

 Set limits and provide an appropriately ordered environment (Structure)